JacobWongDev/jaguar/docs/README.md

 * COSQ Threshold 0.01
 * Pólya Channel parameters $\epsilon = 0, \delta = 0$

-Each data point, **EXCEPT** for the ones in green, were collected by averaging the execution time of 10 executions after a warm-up run.
-The data points in green were simply collected by running the program once (the sequential implementation took too long).

 Although Jaguar performs very well in comparison, it can still be improved.
 Please see [Improvements & Future work](future_work.md).

-### Remark 1
+### Remark

-Because the project was done on WSL, I don't think these performance measurements are 100% accurate.
-There were certainly some background processes on Windows stealing the CPU during these measurements, and the same is true for the GPU since it was rendering my screen.
+Because the project was done on WSL, these performance measurements are **NOT** 100% accurate.
+There were certainly some background processes on Windows stealing the CPU during these measurements, and the same is true for the GPU since it was rendering both monitors I have connected.

-### Remark 2

-Jaguar can also perform better than these measurements.
-Typically one writing high performance code would write the kernels and then tune the block & grid sizes to maximize performance, however the current Jaguar implementation does not have any tuning applied.
-I used the most intuitive block & grid sizes for all kernels, but I predict that if one does more profiling work on the kernels, more performance can be obtained.

-Furthermore, there are multiple kernels for the Nearest Neighbour Condition (NNC) that can be selectively chosen at runtime to maximize performance (rather than just using one for every scenario, which is what Jaguar currently does).

 ## Acknowledgements